blowback/rd8200_ppp_decoder/README.md

 ## Known issues

-### Byte stuffing
-Not mentioned in the RD8xxx spec, but they've actually implemented HDLC byte stuffing (or Octet Stuffing in the RFC argot); I can now reliably parse **all** the packets in the test data files, whereas before I was seeing about 25% frames with framing errors.

 ### Additional data
 With an RD8200, I cannot consistently decode sane Additional Data readings.
 The spec is a little vague,